Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer

-\begin{proof} For $\mathcal{H}_{\mathrm{all}}$, the unrestricted class contains $(\eta,\alpha)$, so both minimizability gaps vanish.
-Any exact minimizer $(p,u)$ achieves the unconstrained infimum, hence its conditional excess $\delta_{\mathrm{dec}}(h\mid x)=0$ almost surely.
+\begin{proof} The unrestricted class contains $(\eta,\alpha)$.
+Any exact minimizer $(p,u)$ achieves the population infimum, hence its conditional excess $\delta_{\mathrm{dec}}(p,u\mid x)=0$ almost surely.
 By the KL decomposition \eqref{eq:due-cond-kl}, this forces $p=\eta$ and $u_j=\alpha_j$ a.s.\ for all $j$, so the plug-in rule is Bayes-optimal by Lemma~\ref{lem:bayes-rule}.
-The approximate statement follows from Corollary~\ref{thm:excess-risk}. \end{proof}
+The approximate statement follows from Theorem~\ref{thm:dec-consistency}. \end{proof}

-These corollaries are the Bayes-level consequences of the general theorem.
-The point is not only that the decoupled surrogate is Bayes-consistent, but that Bayes consistency appears as a direct specialization of the more informative $\mathcal{H}$-consistency statement.